-The practice had safeguarding policies and procedures in place to provide staff with information about identifying, reporting and dealing with suspected abuse.
+The practice had safeguarding policies and procedures in place to provide staff with information about identifying. reporting and dealing with suspected abuse.
 Staff knew their responsibilities should they have concerns about the safety of children, young people or adults who are vulnerable due to their circumstances.

-Staff had received safeguarding training and knew the signs and symptoms of abuse and neglect and how to report concerns.
+Some staff had not received safeguarding training but they knew the signs and symptoms of abuse and neglect and how to report concerns.
+The safeguarding lead person had not received training to an appropriate level.